kunfoo/kunfoo.github.io/zitate.md

 * _The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum._ Noam Chomsky
 * _Perfect is the enemy of good._ Englische Redewendung
 * _Essentially, all models are wrong, but some are useful._ George Box
+* _First they ignore you, then they laugh at you, then they fight you, then you win._ Mahatma Gandhi

 ## Anarchismus
 > Der erste, der ein Stück Land mit einem Zaun umgab und auf den Gedanken kam zu sagen "Dies gehört mir" und der Leute